Northwest Horticultural Council

 F. Other Trade Restrictions:

 Germany: Germany has a strict recycling and packaging law.
 All packaging materials must be easily recyclable.
 There also are restrictions on the type of pallets allowed.
 To reduce shipping and cost problems, boxes of apples should be delivered on Europallets, sized 80cm x 120cm.
 Information on recycling requirements can be obtained from: Duales System Deutschland, Postfach 90 01 51, 51111 Koln.
 Telephone: (49-2203) 937-0.
-Facsimile: (49-2203) 937-190.
+Fax: (49-2203) 937-190.

 VI.
 MARKETING REPRESENTATIVES FOR PACIFIC NORTHWEST TREE FRUIT INDUSTRY: